saoudh/db-vendo-client/docs/readme.md

 ## Error handling

-Unexpected errors – e.g. due to bugs in `hafas-client` itself – aside, its methods may reject with the following errors:
+Unexpected errors – e.g. due to bugs in `db-vendo-client` itself – aside, its methods may reject with the following errors:

+- `Error` – A generic error, e.g. if the DB backend returned a HTTP error.
 - `HafasError` – A generic error to signal that something HAFAS-related went wrong, either in the client, or in the HAFAS endpoint.
-- `HafasAccessDeniedError` – The HAFAS endpoint has rejected your request because you're not allowed to access it (or the specific API call).
-Subclass of `HafasError`.
-- `HafasInvalidRequestError` – The HAFAS endpoint reports that an invalid request has been sent.
-Subclass of `HafasError`.
-- `HafasNotFoundError` – The HAFAS endpoint does not know about such stop/trip/etc. Subclass of `HafasError`.
-- `HafasServerError` – An error occured within the HAFAS endpoint, so that it can't fulfill the request; For example, this happens when HAFAS' internal backend is unavailable.
-Subclass of `HafasError`.

-Each error has the following properties:
+Each `HafasError` error has the following properties:

 - `isHafasError` – Always `true`.
 Allows you to differente HAFAS-related errors from e.g. network errors.
 - `code` – A string representing the error type for all other error classes, e.g. `INVALID_REQUEST` for `HafasInvalidRequestError`. `null` for plain `HafasError`s.